secure-systems-lab/secure-systems-lab.github.io/_posts/2017-04-10-netcheck-blog-post.md

+---

+layout: article
+title: Where the Rubber Meets the Road.
+Lessons learned from NetCheck
+subnav: blog
+comments: true
+tagline: "In 2014, Eleni Gessiou, Yanyan Zhuang, Justin Cappos, and four of their students introduced a new diagnostic tool called..."
+author: '<a href="/people#justin_cappos">Justin Cappos</a>'
+categories:
+  - '<a href="/projects#netcheck">NetCheck</a>'

+---
 In 2014, Eleni Gessiou, <a href="/people#yanyan_zhuang">Yanyan Zhuang</a>,
 <a href="/people#justin_cappos">Justin Cappos</a>, and four of their students
 introduced a new diagnostic tool called [NetCheck]